M. Sc. (she/her)

 Supervision of Theses

-Important: I am sorry, I have no further capacities for upcoming summer term 2023!
+Important: I am sorry, I have no further supervision capacities until beginning of 2024!

 If you are looking for a thesis or guided research topic and are motivated to work on a project related to my research interests, don't hesitate to contact me via email!
 Please attach your CV, Transcript of Records, and a short (< 400 words) introduction about yourself and your motivation.
 Before sending your application, please note the following: